CorvetteCole/GotoSleep/README.md

 - Fix bug where "clear GDPR preferences" is visible to US users

+- Fix bug where smart notifications only fire once

 - Fix bug where the rating box doesn't disappear smoothly

 - Fix about screen bugs (maybe just make your own freaking layout so you can stop dealing with the bugs in this library)